J-Horensma/AES-GCM-File-Crypter/README.md

 A GUI application, for securely encrypting/decrypting files and/or entire folders, with AES-GCM cryptography and forensic recovery prevention.
 </br></br>

+## What Is AES-GCM Cryptography?
+AES-GCM Cryptography, is the most secure and modern approach for encryption/decryption and has 3 options (128, 192, and 256 bit).
+</br></br>

 ## Forensic Recovery Prevention Features:

 ### 1.)
 RAM Data Recovery Prevention